 In August 2015, a purported stockholder of Charter, Matthew Sciabacucchi, filed a lawsuit in the Delaware Court of Chancery, on behalf of a putative class of Charter stockholders, challenging the transactions involving Charter, TWC, A/N, and Liberty Broadband announced by Charter on May 26, 2015.
-The lawsuit, which named as defendants Charter and its board of directors, alleged that the challenged transactions resulted from breaches of fiduciary duty by Charter's directors and that Liberty Broadband improperly benefited from the challenged transactions at the expense of other Charter stockholders.
-Charter and its directors moved to dismiss the lawsuit.
-In July 2018, the Court of Chancery granted the motion in part and denied it in part, thus permitting the lawsuit to proceed to the discovery phase.
+The lawsuit, which named as defendants Charter and its board of directors, alleged that the transactions resulted from breaches of fiduciary duty by Charter's directors and that Liberty Broadband improperly benefited from the challenged transactions at the expense of other Charter stockholders.
+The lawsuit has proceeded to the discovery phase.
 Charter denies any liability, believes that it has substantial defenses, and intends to vigorously defend this lawsuit.
 Although Charter is unable to predict the outcome of this lawsuit, it does not expect the outcome will have a material effect on its operations, financial condition or cash flows.